Pedro Vargas

-Pedro Vargas Mata (San Miguel de Allende, April 29, 1906 – Mexico City, October 30, 1989) was a Mexican tenor and actor, from the golden age of Mexican cinema, participating in more than 70 films.
+Pedro Vargas Mata (29 April 1906 – 30 October 1989) was a Mexican tenor and actor, from the golden age of Mexican cinema, participating in more than 70 films.
 He was known as the "Nightingale of the Americas", "Song Samurai" or "Continental Tenor".

 Despite his training in opera, he dedicated his career to popular song, reaching international recognition and becoming one of the main interpreters of Agustín Lara.

 Biography

 Early life

-Vargas was born in San Miguel de Allende, Guanajuato on April 29, 1906 and died on October 30, 1989, in Mexico City.
+Vargas was born in San Miguel de Allende, Guanajuato on 29 April 1906 and died on 30 October 1989, in Mexico City.
 He was the second of twelve children that José Cruz Vargas and Rita Mata had.